Ottawa Hospital morgues are full, bodies left with 'makeshift refrigeration,' union says | CBC News

 He said his members have told him some bodies were being kept in hazmat rooms, usually reserved to respond to chemical accidents.

 "In the beginning of December, it was pretty cold in Ottawa, so they would leave the doors open to keep the room refrigerated.
-Makeshift refrigeration, if you like, " said Burri.
+Makeshift refrigeration, if you like, " said Burri, speaking of the hazmat rooms.

 The morgue capacity issues at the Ottawa Hospital's Civic campus were first reported to the union at the beginning of December and were soon followed by reports of similar problems at the General campus.